Argonon: History

-In February 2014, Argonon Group expanded its operations with the acquisition of BAFTA and Emmy award-winning independent factual & documentary production company Windfall Films with its co-founder & CEO David Dugan had joined Argonon Group's board of directors.
+In February 2014, Argonon Group expanded its operations with the acquisition of BAFTA and Emmy award-winning independent factual & documentary production company Windfall Films with its co-founder and CEO David Dugan joining Argonon Group's board of directors.

-In March 2017, Argonon had established & backed two new production company as Argonon had launched factual entertainment production company Barefaced TV that would produce & create factual entertainment and feature formats for both the UK and international markets as the new company had appointed two former Tellycopter's head of entertainment Rosie Bray and Lucy Golding heading Argonon's new production unit Barefaced TV as co-presidents and lastly Argonon had partnered up with former Lime Pictures non-scripted & vice president Derek McLean and former NBCUniversal head of development & entertainment Daniel Nettleton into forming a multi-genre joint venture production company Bandicoot with the two executive heading the new production company Bandicoot as co-presidents.
+In March 2017, Argon established two new production companies: the factual entertainment production company Barefaced TV that would produce and create factual entertainment and feature formats for both the UK and international markets as the new company with two former Tellycopter's head of entertainment Rosie Bray and Lucy Golding as co-presidents, and Argonon had partnered with former Lime Pictures non-scripted and vice president Derek McLean and former NBCUniversal head of development and entertainment Daniel Nettleton into forming a multi-genre joint venture production company Bandicoot with the two executived heading the new production company as co-presidents.

 In the same year Leopard Pictures invested in Kristian Smith, twice BAFTA winner, as Chief Creative Officer.

 In January 2018, Argonon Group had brought London-based production company Like A Shot Entertainment becoming Argonon Group's eleventh production company as Argonon had expanded its American production team in order to grow its international business and had appointed Shirley Escott as its American CCO to head up Argonon's American production units which were Leopard USA and Tough Cookie as Shirley Escott would oversee Argonon's American production companies.

 Argonon won the National Winner Award (UK) at the European Awards in 2018 and 2019.
 Argonon has won 162 awards including Emmys, BAFTAs, and RTS Awards, and received over 280 nominations.